Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Introduction

 The performance of deep neural networks is fundamentally dependent on the quality and diversity of training data.
 However, real-world datasets are often fraught with noisy labels and inherent biases, which can significantly impair model generalization and robustness \citep{hort2024bias}.
 To mitigate these issues, prior research has largely pursued two complementary directions: model-centric methods \citep{goldberger2017training, zhang2018generalized, liu2020early, nam2020learning, li2020dividemix}, such as robust optimization and regularization techniques, and data-centric methods \citep{park2020swapping, lee2021learning, ahn2022mitigating}, including data augmentation and re-sampling strategies.

 These methods help mitigate deficiencies in existing datasets.
 However, they remain largely remedial in nature.
 A growing trend instead focuses on synthesizing new data to capture model weaknesses and underrepresented edge-case scenarios.
 Traditionally, identifying such edge-cases has been a labor-intensive process.
-It typically requires domain experts to manually analyze model failure modes, scrutinizing confusion matrices, class-wise performance metrics, and specific false positives and negatives, to guide subsequent data collection efforts \citep{kim2025edge}.
-This reliance on manual intervention renders the process not only time-consuming and expertise-dependent but also difficult to automate, scale, and reproduce.
-Please refer to Appendix~\ref{sec: related} for a more comprehensive review of related studies.
+It typically requires domain experts to manually analyze model failure modes, scrutinizing confusion matrices, class-wise performance metrics, and specific false positives and negatives, to guide subsequent data collection \citep{kim2025edge}.
+This manual intervention renders the process not only time-consuming and expertise-dependent but also difficult to automate, scale, and reproduce.

 To overcome these limitations, we introduce a novel, automated pipeline for targeted edge-case synthesis.
 Our pipeline employs a Large Language Model (LLM) fine-tuned with preference learning.
 This LLM is trained to systematically rephrase image captions from an existing dataset into textual descriptions that characterize challenging edge-case scenarios.
 These newly generated captions are then fed as prompts to a pre-trained text-to-image (T2I) model, yielding a curated set of diverse and challenging training examples designed to bolster model robustness.